 1. Contact Us

 If you need a medical opinion, we will be happy to give you a free consultation.
-You can contact us by phone call, text message, or email, to discuss your medical opinion.
+You can contact us by phone call, text message, or email, to discuss your medical opinion with retired VA employees who spent their career making decisions on VA disability claims.

 2. Gather Records